 Jointing boards.
 Not to sounds too dramatic, but it was the bane of my existence for every table build (ok, maybe a little dramatic).
 I had such a hard time straightening the long boards.
 So, I set out to learn how to joint boards without a jointer – and use a router instead!

 I have finally found an easy, foolproof way to joint long boards for a tabletop.
-I recently did this when I built a round tabletop top for a side table and this benchtop for this sitting bench.
+I recently did this when I built a round tabletop top for a side table, this benchtop for this sitting bench, and this DIY River Table.
 And I’m going to tell you all about how to get those perfect seams when you don’t have a jointer!

 For those of you wondering what jointing a board even means, it is when you make the edges of boards straight and square – a technique that’s imperative when creating a quality tabletop, cutting board, etc with no gaps in the top.